xosxos/haptk/README.md

 ## Example
-Often a common requirement is to select only certain alleles of the samples based on a condition, this is done with the `--select` argument.
+A common requirement is to select only certain alleles of the samples based on a condition, this is done with the `--alleles` argument.
 Options:
-- `all` (default) [Select all alleles]
+- `all` (default) [Select all alleles (diploid genomes)]
-- `only-refs` [Select only the samples carrying the ref variant at the coordinate]
+- `only-refs` [Select only the samples carrying the REF variant at the coordinate]
-- `only-alts` [Select only the samples carrying the alt variant at the coordinate]
+- `only-alts` [Select only the samples carrying the ALT variant at the coordinate]
-- `only-longest` [Select only the longest haplotype sharing alleles per sample]
+- `longest-haplotype` [Select only the allele per each sample sharing the most haplotype with the haplotypes of the other samples]

 ```bash